-When I first started planning our wedding décor I fell in love with an acrylic wedding sign, and I knew I had to create something similar.
-I figured I would be able to incorporate this type of signage in other places like our wedding tables to give the venue a cohesive look.
-Having the acrylic signs around the wedding space in the end really brought the décor together.
+When I first started planning our wedding décor I fell in love with an acrylic wedding sign, and I knew I had to create a similar wedding DIY.
+I figured it would be easy to incorporate this type of signage into other places, like our welcome sign, names and gift table to give the venue a cohesive look.
+Having the acrylic signs around the wedding space really brought the décor together.

 When I posted the table numbers for sale on a wedding site, I did not expect the overwhelming response from other brides wanting to purchase them.
 I sold them in a matter of minutes.
 After this experience I figured it might be a good idea to share how I made them so other brides could create the same look.

 The Wood Base – these were created using 2×2’s and then stained.
 My dad created these and I unfortunately do not have photos of this part of the DIY!
 I have seen some wooden bases on Etsy.

 First step is to prep your numbers.
 Cut on the guide line to create to halves.